OctopusDeploy/docs/docs/packaging-applications/create-packages/octopus-cli.md

 dotnet octo pack --id="OctoWeb"
 ```

-The above command will generate a NuGet package in the current working directory with a timestamp based version number such as:
+The above command will generate a NuGet package in the current working directory with a time-stamp based version number such as:

 > `OctoWeb.2018.6.26.190140.nupkg`.